Parker's Piece: Modern passing tactics

-Proposed sculpture
+Commemoration

-In May 2013, the Cambridge City Council proposed that a 2 m statue by artist Gordon Young, in the form of a Subbuteo referee on top of a circular plinth engraved with Cambridge Rules be installed on Parker's Piece to mark the 150th anniversary of the publication of the 1863 Football Association rules and Parker's Piece's association with it.
+In 2000, a plaque was erected in Parker's Piece by a football team consisting of homeless people.
+It bears the following inscription:Here on Parker's Piece, in the 1800s, students established a common set of simple football rules emphasising skill above force, which forbade catching the ball and 'hacking'.
+These 'Cambridge Rules' became the defining influence on the 1863 Football Association rules.In May 2013, Cambridge City Council proposed that a 2 m statue by artist Gordon Young, in the form of a Subbuteo referee on top of a circular plinth engraved with Cambridge Rules be installed on Parker's Piece to mark the 150th anniversary of the publication of the 1863 Football Association rules and Parker's Piece's association with it.
 The proposal was rejected in June 2013 before public consultation due to negative feedback and concerns with Hasbro, which markets Subbuteo, and the possibility of significantly exceeding its original £88,000 budget.

+In May 2018, a monument titled "Cambridge Rules 1848" was installed on Parker's Piece.
+The monument consists of four stone pillars, engraved with the 1856 Cambridge Rules translated into several languages.

 Trial lighting

 For a four-week trial beginning January 2013, lighting bollards were temporarily installed along the northwest path, between Reality Checkpoint and Melbourne Place, as residents and students had claimed that Parker's Piece was unsafe after dark.
 Several attacks had previously occurred in the park.

 Parkside

 Parkside is the street on the north-east side of the park.
 Since 2006 it has been the terminus for long-distance coach services, visitor coaches and a stopping point for local bus services.
 The street is the location of the city's police and fire stations, and provides access to Parkside Community College.